Mohammad-Momeni/MAS-Lang/README.md

 # LLVM Compiler Project 2023
 Hi!
 This is MAS-Lang!
-A useless but tricky language and we have designed a compiler for it in C++ !
+A useless but tricky language and we have designed a compiler for it in C++!

 This language supports: